 These studies are aimed at the construction of a new lock at Huy.

-Due to the economic crisis, the project was delayed by two years but is now almost back on track.
-Initial objectives will be completed in 2015.
+Due to the economic crisis, the project was delayed by two years but it is now back on track.
+Overall objectives will be completed in 2015.

 Total project cost covered by this Decision: